 -

-Install detectors on each level of a building or home and outside each sleeping area.
+Install detectors on each level of a building or home, as well as outside each sleeping area.
 Other locations may be necessary per applicable laws or standards.

 -